NotMadscientist/CCCaster/ReadMe.txt

     Run Add_Handler_Protocol.bat once as admin to launch directly from http://seemeinmelty.meteor.com/

     If you use an analog controller, make sure to adjust the deadzone, else you might get weird inputs.

-    You can change your controls by pressing F4 anytime the game is open with caster.

-    You can change the netplay delay in-game by pressing Ctrl + Number on the keyboard.

-    You can change the netplay rollback in-game by pressing Alt + Number on the keyboard.

-    You can press and hold down the space-bar to prevent fast-forward when spectating.

 Running under Wine: